hammerheim-game/hammerheim-rules/3-equipment.md

 Pick Target: A model armed with a Warpfire Thrower can target any enemy model in sight, not just the closest one.
-Save Modifier: Warpfire Thrower are even better at penetrating armour than their Strength 5 suggests.
-A warrior wounded by a Warpfire Thrower must make his armour save with a -2 modifier.
+Save Modifier: Warpfire Thrower are even better at penetrating armor than their Strength 5 suggests.
+A warrior wounded by a Warpfire Thrower must make his armor save with a -2 modifier.
 Special Attack: The Warpfire Thrower dose not fire like other weapons been a volatile mixture of warpstone dust, oil,